dekuNukem/ATX4VC/README.md

 * All common voltage rails: +12V, +5V, +3.3V, -5V, -12V.
 	* Also `5V Standby` and `Power-Good`
-* Tool-less Lever-Actuated Terminal Block
+* Toolless Lever-Actuated Terminal Block
-* USB-C and Auxiliary Power Output
+* USB-C Power Output
-* PC Fan Header
+* 2x PC Fan Headers

 You can use ATX4VC to: